Topl/BramblSc-docs/docs/Modules/Quivr/Prover.md

   * `tag`
   An identifier of the Quivr operation.
 Each type of Quivr operation has its own unique tag that are pre-defined (see description below).
     * Type: `bytes`
     This parameter should only contain a single byte.
 This specification denotes this type as `bytes` since Protobuf does not have a type for a single byte.
+Values for this parameter are defined in the table below.
     * Required: true
   * `message`
   Unique bytes from a transaction that will be bound to a proof.
 It represents the signable bytes of the transaction for which the proof will become apart of.